New Jersey v. Dharun Ravi: September 19 viewing: Testimony of Rutgers students

 Wei testified that, shortly after 9 p.m. on September 19, 2010, Dharun Ravi came to Wei's room and within a few minutes he showed her how he could get live images from his room via an auto-accept feature of his computer's video chat.
 Wei said that both she and Ravi were "shocked" when they saw Clementi and another man leaning against the bed kissing.

-Wei said that she and Ravi viewed for only a few seconds, turned off the video stream, and initially agreed not to tell anyone, because it "just felt weird" and she felt it was wrong.
+Wei said that she and Ravi viewed for only a few seconds, turned off the livestream, and initially agreed not to tell anyone, because it "just felt weird" and she felt it was wrong.
 Several minutes later she chatted about the incident online.
 Ravi later left the room to shower and Wei, within an hour of the initial viewing, accessed Ravi's webcam again, at the request of a friend, and briefly showed four other students.
 Wei said the scene was the same as that before, except that the men's shirts were off.
 According to one student, the two men were turned so one could not see their faces.

 Wei and other students testified that Ravi had told them that he was concerned about his possessions.
 Two of these students testified that Ravi also said he wanted to confirm that his roommate was gay.
 Several students described Clementi's guest as "shabby" or "shady".
 The prosecution argued that only Ravi and one other student had seen Clementi's guest in person and that the other student said the guest was not "anything out of the ordinary" and, while older, was "not obscenely old".
 None of the students said that Ravi had expressed any animosity towards gays.
 One student said that Ravi had called Clementi "nice", and another said that Ravi had told him he had a gay friend.
 Wei said that Ravi mentioned that Clementi was gay, but "didn't make a big deal out of it".